-Minnesota rules do not describe a process or criteria for allowing landfills to exit postclosure care and move into the less stringent phase, called custodial care.
-A clear and consistent process is needed so landfill owners and operators know what to expect when planning closure.
-The evaluation should determine when a landfill poses no health or environmental threats and can safely exit the postclosure care period.
+Minnesota rules do not describe a process or criteria for allowing landfills to exit postclosure care and move into the less stringent phase of landfill maintenance.
+A clear and consistent process is needed so landfill owners and operators know what to expect when planning closure and managing the facility during the postclosure care period.
+The evaluation should determine when a landfill poses no health or environmental threats and can safely exit the postclosure care period, as described in rule (Minn.
+R. 7035.2655).

 Permitted landfills in Minnesota have a four-phase lifecycle.

-1. Open/Active when the landfill is open and receiving waste.
-Landfills must obtain an MPCA permit, and the permit application must include landfill closure and postclosure care plans.
+1. Open/Active.
+When open and receiving waste, landfills must obtain an MPCA permit, and the permit application must include landfill closure and postclosure care plans.
 The plans must be approved and updated, as necessary, whenever the permit is reissued.

 3. Postclosure care begins when the MPCA certifies the closure and lasts a minimum of 20 years.
 The MPCA may modify the closure document to extend the postclosure care period.
 Requirements include: